What Bosses Really Think of Remote Workers - News Break

 What Bosses Really Think of Remote Workers

-This story was originally published by The Atlantic.
-Subscribe to the magazine’s newsletters.
-America’s ceos have a message for people who love working from home: Your happy days are numbered.
+America’s CEOs have a message for people who love working from home: Your happy days are numbered.
 Remote work is “suboptimal,” Jonathan Wasserstrum, the CEO of the New York commercial-real-estate company SquareFoot, told me.
 “I believe that work is better when most of the people are in the office most of the time together,” he said.
-As if to prove his point, at that moment our phone connection grew fuzzy, prompting him to sarcastically add, “Oh, because remote is so great, right?”www.route-fifty.com
+As if to prove his point, at that moment our phone connection grew fuzzy, prompting him to sarcastically add, “Oh, because remote is so great, right?”www.govexec.com